 What type of textures do you enjoy working mostly with?
 Why?

 Depends on my mood as to what I am drawn to.
-I love black so texture is important so that nothing looks flat or two-dimensional.
+I love black so the texture is important so that nothing looks flat or two-dimensional.
 I love organic and grainy textures because they evoke something that is primal and raw.
-Density and sheen is luxurious to me.
+Density and sheen are luxurious to me.
 I have a preference for fabrics made from natural fibers and I adore the stability of woven fabrics.